Canada's Home Capital's deposit balances decline further

 Home Capital relies on deposits from savers and GICs to fund its lending to borrowers, such as self-employed workers or newcomers to Canada, who may not meet the strict criteria of the country's biggest banks.

-The company said it had access to C$1.48 billion in available liquidity and credit capacity on Tuesday, unchanged from a day earlier.
+The company said it had access to C$1.48 billion in available liquidity and credit capacity on Monday, compared with C$1.51 billion last Friday.